4.3. Preferences

 Remove

-Removes the selected user package from the path of MeVisLab.
+Removes the selected user package from MeVisLab's search path.
 (Installed packages cannot be removed.)
 Removed user packages can always be re-added later.

 4.3.3.
 Preferences — Module Groups